AX-Consult-Group/medical-bone-health-treatment-gap/README.md

+# Bone Health Project
-# Bone Health Screening Gaps - Phase 1 – NHANES 2005–2006
+# Phase 1 – Treatment Gap - NHANES 2005–2006

 This repository contains a public, reproducible analysis examining gaps in age-based osteoporosis screening using data from the **NHANES 2005–2006** cohort.
 The analysis focuses on identifying individuals at high bone-health risk who are not captured by current age-based screening criteria.